 3. Woe Is I by Patricia T. O’Conner

-Another former editor, Patricia T. O’Conner gives us Woe Is I: The Grammarphobe’s Guide to Better English in Plain English, a national bestseller book.
+Another former editor, Patricia T. O’Conner, gives us Woe Is I: The Grammarphobe’s Guide to Better English in Plain English, a national bestseller book.
 This one explores the grammar problems that plague even great writers.
-Since it’s written by an editor, who has seen these errors made time and time again, this book gives keep insight into the tools writers need to polish their craft.
+Since it’s written by an editor, who has seen these errors made time and time again, this book gives insight into the tools writers need to polish their craft.
 Woe Is I doesn’t just list grammar rules.
 Instead, it does so in a welcoming tone without judgment, then follows the rules with fun examples.

-“With grammar, it’s always something.”
+“With grammar, it’s always something.”Patricia T. O’Conner

 “Writing isn’t a conveyer belt bearing the reader to “the point” at the end of the piece, where the meaning will be revealed.
-Good writing is significant everywhere, Delightful everywhere.”
+Good writing is significant everywhere, Delightful everywhere.”Verlyn Klinkenborg

 Can bad writing be fatal?
 Steven Pinker believes it can, and that’s a subject of discussion in his book The Sense of Style.
-According to Pinker, the wording of common warning notices can actually cause fatal mistakes.
-By not warning directly about lethal dangers, these appliances can turn normal, everyday activities into deadly ones.
+According to Pinker, the wording of standard warning notices can cause fatal mistakes.
+By not warning directly about lethal dangers, household appliances can turn ordinary, everyday activities into deadly ones.

 After making that point, Pinker discusses how manipulating the English language can trick readers.
 By teaching his readers about style and the structure of sentences, he tries to teach them how to avoid scams due to tricky writing.
 He also strives to help writers write more clearly and ethically using proper grammar and style.
 The book also explores the changes to modern writing due to texting and social media platforms.

-“We can remind ourselves of the reasons to strive for good style: to enhance the spread of ideas, to exemplify attention to detail, and to add to the beauty of the world.”
+“We can remind ourselves of the reasons to strive for good style: to enhance the spread of ideas, to exemplify attention to detail, and to add to the beauty of the world.”Steven Pinker

 6. Write Right! by Jan Venolia